the-shiny-pixels/the-shiny-pixels.github.io/_posts/2025-06-15-sphere-cone-test.markdown

 }
 {% endhighlight %}

-`asin` and `acos` are quite expensive to evaluate on the GPU.
+`asin` and `acos` are quite expensive to evaluate on the GPU (For a deeper look into their performance impact, see [this article](https://interplayoflight.wordpress.com/2025/01/19/the-hidden-cost-of-shader-instructions/) or [this one](https://seblagarde.wordpress.com/2018/09/03/siggraph-2018-the-road-toward-unified-rendering-with-unitys-high-definition-render-pipeline/)).
 We can avoid them by massaging a bit the condition:

 `α + β > γ`